-A confidential FITNESSGRAM report that will include your child's scores as well as Healthy Fitness Zone information will be provided for each student at the end of the year or at the end of his/her first P.E. course during that year.
+A confidential FITNESSGRAM report that will include your child's scores as well as Healthy Fitness Zone information will be provided via email for each student at the end of the year or at the end of his/her first P.E. course during that year.
 The Healthy Fitness Zones represent the levels of fitness identified by research for good health.
 The information on this private report will not be displayed or made public.
+(Parents may request a hard copy of their child's report from the P.E. teacher.)

-For more information regarding the FITNESS assessment, please refer to the HCSD Health and P.E. webpage at $\frac{\text{http://houstoncs.schoolinsites.com/?DivisionID} = 15759 \& DepartmentID} = 25346 \& ToggleSideNav = ShowAll} \text{.
-If you have any other questions, please contact your school's physical education teacher.}$
+For more information regarding the FITNESS assessment, please refer to the HCSD Health and P.E. webpage at http://houstoncs.schoolinsites.com/?DivisionID=15759&DepartmentID=25346&ToggleSideNav=ShowAll.
+If you have any other questions, please contact your school's physical education teacher.
+Sincerely, Blanche Lamb Coordinator, Special Programs blanche.lamb@hcbe.net 478-988-6200 ext.

-Sincerely,

-Blanche Lamb

-Coordinator, Special Programs

-blanche.lamb@hcbe.net

-478-988-6200 ext.
 10193